Understanding Paycheck Protection Program Loan Forgiveness

 Across the country, more than 4.6 million small business owners have tapped over $518 billion from the Paycheck Protection Program (PPP) to help cover payroll costs and other eligible expenses.

 A key feature of the program is that some—or all—of the loan amount can be forgiven by the federal government if certain requirements are met.
-We’re here to walk you through the loan forgiveness process so that hopefully, you can walk away from your loan.
+We’re here to walk you through the loan forgiveness process so that hopefully, you can achieve full loan forgiveness.

 First, a little background: Under the original CARES Act legislation passed on March 27th, loans could be forgiven if borrowers used the proceeds to maintain their payrolls and pay other specified expenses within an eight-week time period.